 Singapore Payroll Management

 You may already know that Singapore is one of the few countries without a minimum wage requirement.
-But if your business is growing beyond a one-man show, this guide outlines the 8 must-knows when it comes to successful payroll management.
+But if your business is growing beyond a one-man show, this guide outlines some things you need to know for successful payroll management.

 1. Salary includes basic pay and allowances.
 It does not include travelling, food or housing allowances.

 Salary is simply remuneration paid for work done under a contract of service.
-Apart from travelling, food or housing allowances, it also does not include pension, expenses incurred during work as well as retrenchment benefits.
+Besides travelling, food or housing allowances, it also does not include pension, expenses incurred during work as well as retrenchment benefits.

 2. Salary must be paid at least once a month.